-- I support my practice through regular supervision and training and development.I have recently attended training in Neurolinguistic Programming for Counsellors (2017) and Working with Shame (Brighton therapy Partnership 2017).
-I am currently doing a specialist training in working with boarding school survivors with Nick Duffel.
+- I support my practice through regular supervision and training and development.I have recently attended the first specialist training in working with family estrangement run by Stand Alone.

 - I have many years of experience and training in working with the body and the breath, meditation, and mindfulness having qualified as a yoga teacher in 2005.

 I have completed Adult and Child Safeguarding training with CRI (2014) and additional child Safeguarding training with Dialogue (2015), suicide prevention training with ASIST (2015), working with men's issues with Psychotherapy Excellence (2015) and specialist trauma training at Wealden college (2013-4) , Summerhayes Counselling (2012) and Psychotherapy Excellence (2016).
 I have also undertaken training in working with sexual violence and domestic abuse (Summerhayes 2013 and BACP 2016), working with alcohol dependent clients and their significant others with Action for Change (2012) and CRI (2014) and have a TA (Transactional Analysis) 101 Certificate (2012).
 Working with Shame (Christiane Sanderson and NLP for Counsellors both 2017.